Garanfilhasanz/grasping-participant-test/README.md

 ## Output Metrics

 *Reaction Time*: Time from vibration onset to movement initiation.
-*Exploration Time*: Same as reaction time (approximation due to setup limits).
+*Exploration Time*: Same as reaction time.
 *Grasping Accuracy*: Based on keypresses (`y` for correct, `n` for incorrect).
 *Smoothness Score*: Based on changes in vibration motor patterns.